wazuh/wazuh-documentation/source/user-manual/capabilities/log-data-collection/how-to-collect-wlogs.rst

 Windows Eventlog vs Windows Eventchannel
 ----------------------------------------

-Eventlog is supported on every Windows versions and can monitor any logs except for the Applications and Services Logs, this means that the information that can be retrieved is reduced to System, Application and Security logs.
+Eventlog is supported on every Windows versions and can monitor any logs except for particular Applications and Services Logs, this means that the information that can be retrieved is reduced to System, Application and Security channels.

-In the other hand, Eventchannel is maintained since Windows Vista and can monitor the Application and Services logs along with the basic Windows logs.
+On the other hand, Eventchannel is maintained since Windows Vista and can monitor the Application and Services logs along with the basic Windows logs.
 In addition, the use of queries to filter by any field is supported for this log format.

-With the new changes made in the ``eventchannel`` log format for versions higher than 3.8, the number of fields retrieved has increased comparing it with eventlog and the previous version of eventchannel, since all the information exposed at the Windows event is defined in the alert triggered as well, in addition the ruleset has been updated, extended and reorganized according to the channel since Wazuh 3.9.
-Furthermore, this modifications facilitate the process of rules' creation and alert triggering since the event is now gathered in JSON format.
+With the new changes made in the ``eventchannel`` log format for versions higher than v3.8.0, the number of fields decoded has increased.
+In addition, the Windows ruleset has been updated, extended and reorganized according to the source channel.

+Furthermore, this modifications facilitate the process of rules creation as well as the alert triggering since the event is now gathered in JSON format.

 Monitor the Windows Event Log with Wazuh
 ----------------------------------------